ReViSE-EuroSpaceCenter/ReViSE-frontend/docs/CONTRIBUTING.md

 - Keep changes focused on a single issue
 - Provide a clear description of what your PR does
 - Make sure your changes don't introduce errors
-- All the tests must pass
+- All the tests must pass and the coverage must be of 80% or higher
 - If you corrected a bug, add a test

 Thanks for helping improve the project!